Create a role and assign privileges to the role to customize how users can interact with

 or services.
 There is no limit to how many roles a workspace can contain or how many

 roles a user or service can have.
+You can use the same role in multiple workspaces.

 Enter a name for the role.